Our Services

 For effective handling, we usually require:

-Logo or wordmark representation
+Logo or wordmark in appropriate format

-Authorisation, if filed through an agent
+Power of attorney if filed through an agent

 Common Mistakes, Delays & Risks